SensorDots/SocialDistancingBadge/README.md

 Firmware sources for the Social Distancing Badge - https://www.kickstarter.com/projects/sensordots/the-social-distancing-badge?ref=user_menu

+## Menu

+To operate the menu double click to enter menu.
+Single click to rotate through menu options.
+Double click to enter sub-menu.
+Single click to change value.
+Double click to exit sub-menu.
+Menu will timeout after 5 seconds.

+The menu has the following hierarchy:

+ - S - Speed
+   - 20 - 20Hz
+   - 5  - 5Hz
+   - 1  - 1Hz

+ - U - Units
+   - FE - Feet
+   - In - Inches
+   - FI - Feet.Inches
+   - SI - Metric Units

+ - d - Decimal Point Location (used when in metric, when in imperial the decimal point location will change automatically)
+   - mm - millimeters
+   - cm - centimeters
+   - m  - meters

+ - L - Loudness
+   - OF - Sound off
+   - LO - Sound half volume
+   - hI - Sound full volume

+ - F - Field of View (angle)
+   - 27 - 27 degrees
+   - 15 - 15 degrees
+   - 21 - 21 degrees

+ - E - Effect (sound)
+    - 0 - Geiger counter
+    - 1 - Varying frequency clicks
+    - 2 - Alien

+ - h - Effect Threshold (distance at which the threshold will activate; value will be meters or feet depending on whether in metric or imperial modes)

+ When out of the menu hold button to turn off.
+When off, hold button to turn on.

 ## Installation

 For setting up the Arduino environment for development or firmware update, please see https://sensordots.org/portmuxr_arduino (the instructions currently reference the Port MuxR, but they are the same for the Social Distancing Badge).